Vichiuri/Vichiuri/README.md

 --->
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from KENYA.

+- 👋 Hi, I’m @Vichiuri ( Victor Chiuri)

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

+- 💞️ I’m also the DevOps engineer at my current company.

 - :seedling: Exploring flutter and Dart for mobile application Development.